 Property prices are currently outperforming the national average too, standing 11.9 per cent higher than in 2013.
-The real star of the show however is the newly emerging market for prime city centre property where Savills figures show values have risen by an astonishing 30 per cent from 2013 to 2016.
+The real star of the show, however, is the newly emerging market for prime city centre property where Savills figures show values have risen by an astonishing 30 per cent from 2013 to 2016.

 One explanation for this growth is that from 1974 until 2012 rents in Lisbon were frozen.
 The city centre was largely left alone with no one keen to invest in property that provided no significant yields.
 When that protectionist law was changed in 2012 developers finally saw the value in restoring Lisbon’s beautiful buildings with many proving adept at preserving the historical charm of beautiful facades while thoroughly modernising interiors.

-South Africans, South Americans and Russians are also buying homes while many Europeans, especially French buyers, are attracted by Portugal’s Non Habitual Resident scheme.
+South Africans, South Americans and Russians are also buying homes while many Europeans, especially French buyers, are attracted by Portugal’s Non-Habitual Resident scheme.
 This offers tax incentives including personal income tax at a flat rate of 20 per cent and no income tax on non-Portuguese pensions, rental income and capital gains for ten years to anyone who has not been a Portuguese tax resident in the past five years.

 City centre appeal

 Lisbon is a compact city built on seven scenic hills.
-The smartest and priciest area of the city centre is around the grand boulevard of Avenida Liberdade.
+The smartest and priciest area of the city centre is the grand boulevard of Avenida Liberdade.
 This is where renovation of historic buildings began and early buyers included Portuguese football superstar Cristiano Ronaldo.

-Athena Advisers (athenaadvisers.com) is selling a number of interesting projects in Lisbon.
+Athena Advisors (athenaadvisers.com) is selling a number of interesting projects in Lisbon.
 Conde 35 in the cobbled streets of Lapa has 11 renovated apartments priced from €335,000.
 The building was totally refurbished with only the façade retained and offers one to three bedroom homes, some with private gardens and all with underground parking (pictured right).

-In Santos a rare new build apartment building has 24 one to four-bedroom apartments from €340,000 due for completion in 2019.
+In Santos, a rare new build apartment building has 24 one to four-bedroom apartments from €340,000 due for completion in 2019.
 Santos Design is an eight-floor building close to the river between prestigious Lapa and Chiado but with a lower price point than either area.
 On-site facilities include a communal pool, spa and gym (see right).

 Most centrally of all in the prime tourist area of Baixa, eight two-bedroom apartments over a shop could be an interesting buy to let.
-The apartments are on a pedestrian street and priced from €645,000 to €895,000 also with Athena Advisers.
+The apartments are on a pedestrian street and priced from €645,000 to €895,000 also with Athena Advisors.